 The diversity imperative

-Indra Nooyi, the Indian CEO and Chairman of PepsiCo, is one of the world’s most high-profile female ethnic minority business leaders.
+Indra Nooyi, the Indian CEO and Chairperson of PepsiCo who recently announced she is stepping down, is one of the world’s most high-profile female ethnic minority business leaders.
 She has said that increasing the diversity of her team is a “business imperative”.
 Currently, 27% of senior executives at PepsiCo are women, and 36 percent are people of color.

 Fortune magazine summed up the status quo with this damning indictment: “Racial diversity continues to be, at best, a challenge, and, at worst, a flat-out fiction, particularly in the Executive ranks.”